gotham29/htm-state/README.md

 > Can the system autonomously detect this internal mode change just from streaming behavior?

 ✔ Yes — with detection lag ≈ **0.5 seconds** at 10 Hz.

+This is significant because:
+* conventional anomaly detectors require retraining
+* supervised workload models need labeled sessions
+* HTM-State learns on the fly and adapts autonomously

 ---